GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

-# Migrating to the new authentication model
+# Migrating to Arc4u 6.0.14.3
-Arc4u version 6.0.14.3 implements a new authentication model for the back-end, which avoids relying on Microsoft-specific libraries.
+Arc4u version 6.0.14.3 implements breaking changes and a new authentication model for the back-end, which avoids relying on Microsoft-specific libraries.

 New versions of the Guidance will automatically generate the correct code.
 Older back-ends need to be migrated manually.
 This document explains how.